Travel health insurance: key points

 - Supplemental plans are useful for covering out-of-pocket costs.

 - A Medigap plan may provide some coverage for international travel.

-- In general, life or limb medical emergencies are covered under private plans, but check with your insurer.
+- On some regular health plans, life or limb medical emergencies are covered overseas, but check with your insurer.

 - Travel health insurance plans are not ACA-compliant.